William Keith Collection

 Although there was a general trend in Keith's work from tightly worked detail and bright sunlight to broader brushwork and twilight scenes, his path was not a simple, straightforward one.
-It seems to have reflected a waxing and waning of various influences, including his personal predilections and moods, art market forces, an interest in the "old masters" (especially Rembrandt) and allegiances to friends of different persuasions about art.
+It seems to have reflected a waxing and waning of various influences, including his personal predilections and moods, art market forces, an interest in the "old masters" (especially Rembrandt), and allegiances to friends of different persuasions about art.

 Two lengthy sojourns in Europe, each bracketed by visits to the eastern United States, had particularly strong effects on Keith's artistic development.
 In 1869, three years after he first began exhibiting and selling paintings, he left San Francisco for visits to New York and Paris and art study in Dusseldorf, Germany.
-By the time he returned to San Francisco in 1872 his painting style had changed considerably.
+By the time he returned to San Francisco in 1872, his painting style had changed considerably.
 The abundance of foreground detail typical of early works like San Anselmo Valley Near San Rafael had been replaced by looser, sketchier brushstrokes as in Mount Lyell, California Sierra.
 While remaining convinced of John Ruskin's teaching that art must be a faithful rendering of nature, Keith had become enthusiastic about a more "suggestive" approach to capturing the natural world on canvas.
-His European experience had consisted more of looking at art, talking with artists and painting on his own rather than of a formal art education.
-He did not enroll in the Dusseldorf Academy, and he seems to have been influenced more by French Barbizon art than by the traditions associated with Dusseldorf, where Albert Bierstadt, Worthington Whittredge and Sanford Gifford had studied earlier.
+His European experience had consisted more of looking at art, talking with artists, and painting on his own rather than of formal art education.
+He did not enroll in the Dusseldorf Academy, and he seems to have been influenced more by French Barbizon art than by the traditions associated with Dusseldorf, where Albert Bierstadt, Worthington Whittredge, and Sanford Gifford had studied earlier.
 The popularity of "modern" French painting in Boston, where Keith spent several months in 1871-72, may have reinforced this direction.

 Keith's second trip to Europe centered around a stay in Munich in 1883-85.
-There he again engaged mostly in diligent self-directed study, focusing on portraiture.
+There he again engaged mostly in a diligent self-directed study, focusing on portraiture.
 Polemics is an example of the portraits he painted in Munich.
 He later was commissioned to paint portraits of various prominent Californians, but his mainstay continued to be landscape.